Lost Valley is a ski area located in the state of Maine in USA. The resort is in the town of Auburn, ME.

 Is Lost Valley good for beginners?

 Lost Valley can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 74% of its trails rated at or above intermediate.

-Lost Valley Ski Resort is located in the state of Maine, USA.
-This ski area is nearby the town of Auburn, ME.
+Lost Valley is located in the state of Maine, USA.
+This ski area is nearest the town of Auburn, ME.

 Auburn, ME 04210 USA

 Getting to Lost Valley

 By Car: If you are driving, you would set your GPS to either the ski resort's name (Lost Valley), its coordinates of 44.12000, -70.27000 (latitude, longitude), or simply drive towards the town of Auburn, ME to get close.

 By Air: If you are coming in from across the country, then you may need to board an airplane to get here.